sca075/mqtt_vacuum_camera/README.md

 ## In implementation plan:
 - Reconfigure the camera more easily, and pre-crop and trim automatically the images.
 - Add the SVG export function with some options to split the images.
-- Add support for Valetudo RE firmware as well.
-So doing, we wish to expand the easy way to get integrated in home assistant all Valetudo Vacuums ;)

 ## Notes:
 - This integration is developed and tested using a PI4 with Home Assistant OS fully updated [to the last version](https://www.home-assistant.io/faq/release/), this allows us to confirm that the component is working properly with Home Assistant.
 Tested also on Docker Supervised "production" enviroment (fully setup home installation).